khzhang2/khzhang2.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate of Traffic and Transportation Engineering at The University of Hong Kong.
 My research interest is in the modeling and analysis of emerging mobility services such as ride-sourcing and on-demand food delivery services.
-I'm also fascinated by system-wide optimization (continuous) and design, as well as uncertainty management.
 Before HKU, I worked on traffic state analysis and public transportation system designs. <br>

 Education and Experience
 ======
 - Ph.D.
 Candidate, Traffic and Transportation Engineering, The University of Hong Kong.

+- Visiting Research Student, Lab for Innovative Mobility Systems, University of Michigan, Ann Arbor, 2024.

 - Master of Science, Transportation Engineering, University of California, Berkeley, 2022.